 Potential competitors also include academic institutions, government agencies and other public and private research organizations that conduct research, seek patent protection and establish collaborative arrangements for research, development, manufacturing and commercialization.
-In addition, technology companies are increasingly exploring the potential for digital products to manage and treat cardiometabolic diseases that could compete with our product candidates, if approved.
+In addition, technology companies are increasingly exploring the potential for digital products to manage and treat cardiometabolic diseases that could compete with our product candidates, if authorized for marketing.